Fincer/dns-sinkhole/README.md

 ### pdnsd

-Although pdnsd offers 'neg' feature, it is not very reliable with large DNS blocklists.
+Although pdnsd offers `neg` feature, it is not very reliable with large DNS blocklists.
 However, custom `rr` (Resource Record) entries have been tested with a list of over 240 000 blacklisted domains, and it works as expected.

 ### DNSCrypt